free things to do in New York City

 Workshop | Boot Camp

 The Rise NYC, a community-driven pop-up fitness group, hosts a Boot Camp.
-Rotations through exercises like crunches, planks, push-ups, burpees, and mountain climbers ensure a mixture of cardio and strength training that will keep you coming back, and seeing results.
+Rotations through exercises more like crunches, planks, push-ups, burpees, and mountain climbers ensure a mixture of cardio and strength training that will keep you coming back, and seeing results.
 No equipment necessary; smiles and high fives encouraged.
 Rain or shine.
-Every Wednesday.
+Every Wednesday. less

 New York City, NY; NYC